 The program features a dedicated eight-bed Neuroscience Intensive Care Unit, which enables the Memorial Hermann Southwest neurotrauma team to provide effective care and intervention to patients suffering from catastrophic brain injuries and neurological disorders.

-Recognized by The Joint Commission (TJC) as a Primary Stroke Center, Memorial Hermann Southwest is equipped to rapidly diagnose and treat stroke victims.
+Recognized by The Joint Commission (TJC) as a Comprehensive Stroke Center, Memorial Hermann Southwest is equipped to rapidly diagnose and treat stroke victims.
 We can also evaluate and treat patients transported from other stroke centers.

 Our hospital is on a journey toward Level IV Trauma Center verification, which allows Memorial Hermann Southwest to provide high-level neurological care to patients with a wide range of neurotrauma conditions, including head injuries.
 The Campus is also equipped to provide transport via Life Flight® to Memorial Hermann-Texas Medical Center, a Level I Trauma Center, as needed.

 At Memorial Hermann Southwest Hospital, we offer programs and procedures that treat a wide variety of neurological disorders and conditions conveniently in Southwest Houston.
 Our scope of services includes the diagnosis and/or treatment of:

 Memorial Hermann Southwest Hospital has received a Comprehensive Stroke Center certification by The Joint Commission and is the only Comprehensive Stroke Center on the southwest side of Houston.
 This hospital is also recognized by the Texas Department of State Health Services as a Comprehensive Stroke Center.